themanyone/whisper_dictation/README.md

 - Listens and types quickly with `whisper-jax`,
 - Translates other languages into English,
 - Launches & controls apps, with `pyautogui`,
-- Communicates with OpenAI `ChatGPT` or a private chat server ,(included).
+- Communicates with OpenAI `ChatGPT` or a private chat server (included).
 - Speaks answers out loud with `mimic3`.

 Get it from https://github.com/themanyone/whisper_dictation.git